Odd supersymmetric Kronecker elliptic function and Yang-Baxter equations: Conclusion

 Finally, the $R$-matrix (\ref{a5503}) was proved to satisfy the associative Yang-Baxter equation written as \beq \eq In the same way the supersymmetric version of the classical $r$-matrix (\ref{a90}) was shown to solve the classical super Yang-Baxter equation (\ref{a91}).

-The supersymmetric heat equation together with the Fay identity can be used for construction of the Knizhnik-Zamolodchikov-Bernard equations on supersymmetric elliptic curves.
-We will discuss it in our next papers.
+The supersymmetric heat equation together with the Fay identity can be used for construction of the Knizhnik-Zamolodchikov-Bernard equations or the quantum Schlesinger system on supersymmetric elliptic curves.
+We will describe it in our next paper.

+\paragraph{Acknowledgments.} The work was supported in part by RFBR grants 18-02-01081 (A. Levin and M. Olshanetsky), 18-01-00926 (A. Zotov) and by joint RFBR project 19-51-18006 Bolg$_a$ (M. Olshanetsky).
+The research of A. Zotov was also supported in part by the HSE University Basic Research Program, Russian Academic Excellence Project '5-100' and by the Young Russian Mathematics award.

 \begin{small}

 \end{small}